DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 ## Terraform Installation

-The forwarder can be installed using Terraform resource [aws_cloudformation_stack](https://www.terraform.io/docs/providers/aws/r/cloudformation_stack.html) as a wrapper on top of the provided CloudFormation template.
+The Forwarder can be installed using Terraform resource [aws_cloudformation_stack](https://www.terraform.io/docs/providers/aws/r/cloudformation_stack.html) as a wrapper on top of the provided CloudFormation template.

 <details><summary>Sample Configuration</summary>